TheDummyUser/Albion-market/README.md

 5. Open your browser and navigate to `http://localhost:5173/` to view the application.

 ### Usage
 1. Enter the name of the item you want to search for in the search bar.
+You can also search for enchanted items using the "@" symbol followed by the enchantment level(s) you are interested in.
+For example, if you want to search for Adept's Dual Swords at enchantment levels 1, 2, 3, and 4, you would enter "Adept's Dual Sword@1 or 2 or 3 or 4".
 2. The application will display the item name, image, and market statistics for each city where the item is traded.
 3. If no results are found, a message will be displayed indicating that no results were found.